zokam1411/milestone-project-3/README.md

 4. As a Registered user, I want 'Profile' page where I can see my all ads.
 -  Registered user will see 'Profile' tab in navigation after Log In.
 5. As a Registered user, I want report ad when item is suspicious or not appropriate.
-- Registered used can use 'Report Ad' button under ad.
+- Registered used can use 'Report Ad' button under ad on ad view page.
-5. As a Registered user, I want to 'Log Out'.
+5. As a Registered user, I want to 'Log out'.
+- 'Log out' button is located on navbar.

-### Moderators
+#### Moderators

+1. As Moderator, I want Registered user functionality.
+- Mod has Registered User functionality.
-1. As Moderator, I want to delete or update any ad.
+2. As Moderator I want to Edit or Delete any ad.
-- Moderator can see Edit and Delete buttons for all ads.
+- Moderator can see Edit and Delete buttons for all ads on ad view page.
-2. As, Admin I want to see ad reports.
+2. As Moderator, I want to see ad reports.
 - Moderator can see all reports in table under ad.
+3. As Moderator, I want to delete reports.
+- Moderator can delete reports using Delete button.

-### Admin:
+#### Admin:
+1. As Admin, I want Registered User and Moderator functionality.
+- Admin has Registered User and Mod functionality.

-1. As Admin, I want to ad new 'Categories'
+2. As Admin, I want to ad new 'Categories'
 - Admin has dedicated page where he can click 'Add Category' button.
-2. As Admin, I want to delete or update any ad.
-- Admin can see Edit and Delete buttons for all ads.
 3. As, Admin I want to remove 'Registered User'.
 - Admin has dedicated page where he can delete any user.
-4. As, Admin I want to see ad reports.
-- Admin can see all reports in table under ad.
 5. As Admin I want to edit users permissions.
-- Admin can create moderators and other admins.
+- Admin has dedicated page where he can update status for users.

-### Developer:
+#### Developer:

 1. As a Developer, I want to create database application app using Python and Flask.
+- Application functionality is created thanks to use Flask and Python.
 2. As a developer, I want to create fully responsive app.
 - Application is fully responsive thanks to Materialize framework.